Thanksgiving Pet Safety: Keep Pets Calm With Smart Routines

 1) Understanding holiday stress in pets

-In several test homes, cats wearing activity-tracking collars showed a measurable uptick in “restless” movement during hosting hours, while dogs logged lighter, fragmented sleep when guests stayed overnight.
-Create a pre-staged “calm zone” — a quiet room with their bed, water, and a smart camera for quick check-ins.
-That predictable haven keeps arousal from snowballing.
+In our test homes, activity collars showed a noticeable uptick in “restless” movement during peak hosting hours.
+Dogs logged lighter sleep when guests stayed overnight.
+The most dependable fix was a pre-staged calm zone: a quiet room with bed, water, litter or a quick walk beforehand, plus a camera for quick reassurance.
+Predictability prevents arousal from snowballing.

-Doorbells, clatter, and excited voices are normal — but they’re also the most common startle triggers.
-A week out, play short doorbell/kitchen clips at low volume while pairing with treats or play.
-You’re building a new association on purpose.
+Doorbells and kitchen noise are leading startle triggers.
+Five to seven days out, play short doorbell and dish-clatter clips at low volume while pairing with treats or play.
+You are intentionally building a new association before guests arrive.

 Pet Camera